Skip to content

 • Strong, repeatable long-range performance

-Testing showed that lower CR settings (below CR8) slightly reduced airtime but created synchronization instability when mixed across networks.
+Testing showed that lower CR settings (below CR8) slightly reduced airtime but created synchronization instability when mixed CR values.
 CR8 proved to be the sweet spot — maintaining reliable error correction without reducing interoperability.

 Why 62.5 kHz, SF7, and CR8 Work So Well